deepenrp/NBA_Performance/README.md

 # NBA Performance

-How do we measure which player is better than the next or better question how do we measure how much overall success a player brings to their team as this will determine which player will eventually win the most valuable player award at the end of the season?
+How do we measure which player is better than the next?
+Or better question is how do we measure the overall success a player brings to their team?
+This will determine which player will eventually win the most valuable player award at the end of the season or make it to the All-Star team?

 According to Basketball-Reference, win shares is a metric that estimates the number of wins a player produces for his team throughout the season.
-We believe win shares is a very good indicator but how do we predict win shares and what is it based on - Personal Success or basic stats – ex: number of points you score, assist or rebound?
-Advances Stats – ex: how well you contribute to the team?
-Or rather a combination of basic and advanced metrics?
+We believe win shares is a very good indicator but how do we predict win shares and what is it based on - Personal Success?
+Or Basic stats like number of points you score, assist or rebound?
+Or Advances Stats like how well you contribute to the team?
+Or rather a combination of Basic and Advanced metrics?

 What criteria matters most in making your MVP decision?
-Answers by some of nba sports writers/analyst
+Answers by some of NBA sports writers/analyst?
   - Steve Aschburner: The MVP is the best player on the team with the best record.
   - Fran Blinebury: Consistent individual excellence combined with team leadership and more than a few moments of transcendent brilliance.
   - John Schuhmann: My vote went to the individual who had the biggest effect on why a good team was good.